JUSTIVE/GPU-Cloth-Simulation/README.md

 This repository is about GPU based Mass-Spring Simuation in Unity.
 Based upon Compute Shader, calculates physics in parallel.

-This project is a sub project of [ReclothSimulation-master](), some of features are removed.
+This project is a sub project of ReclothSimulation-master, a private repository, some of features are removed in this repo.

 - Mass Spring System Cloth
 - ~~Inter Object Collision-Response~~